best hikes in banff

 One of the best sunrise hikes in Banff is the Parker Ridge.
 The hike is a round trip of almost 5.5 km and is comparatively a well-trodden and easy Banff hiking trail.

-The stunning and picturesque views of the Saskatchewan Glacier pouring down into a pool are to die for.
+The stunning and picturesque views of the Saskatchewan Glacier pouring into a pool are to die for.
 Additionally, you can also enjoy the stunning views of Mount Andromeda, Cirrus, and Athabasca.

 1.2.
 Wilcox Pass